Chinese Garden MRT Station

 A Boon Lay Way (Westbound) Taxi stand (J11), Pick-up/drop-off point

-In the event of a MRT service disruption affecting Chinese Garden station, rail bridging services (also called MRT breakdown shuttle buses) may be activated to ply affected stretches of the East West Line.
+In the event of a MRT service disruption affecting Chinese Garden station, MRT Bridging Buses may be activated to ply affected stretches of the East West Line.
 In which case, the buses can be boarded from the following bus stops:

 Towards Bus stop Exit